benjaminion/upgrading-ethereum-book/src/book.md

 The development of the tree hashing process was transformational for the Ethereum&nbsp;2.0 specification, and it is now used everywhere.

 The naive way to create a digest of a data structure is to [serialise](https://en.wikipedia.org/wiki/Serialization) it and then just run a hash function over the result.
-In tree hashing, the basic idea is to treat each element of an ordered, compound data structure as the leaf of a merkle tree, recursively if necessary until a primitive type is reached, and to return the [Merkle root](https://en.wikipedia.org/wiki/Merkle_tree) of the resulting tree.
+In tree hashing, the basic idea is to treat each element of an ordered, compound data structure as the leaf of a Merkle tree, recursively if necessary until a primitive type is reached, and to return the [Merkle root](https://en.wikipedia.org/wiki/Merkle_tree) of the resulting tree.

 At first sight, this all looks quite inefficient.
 Twice as much data needs to be hashed when tree hashing, and actual speeds are [4-6 times slower](https://github.com/ethereum/consensus-specs/pull/120) compared with the linear hash.
 However, it is good for [supporting light clients](https://github.com/ethereum/consensus-specs/issues/54), because it allows Merkle proofs to be constructed easily for subsets of the full state.